Human vestigiality

-In the context of human evolution, human vestigiality involves those traits occurring in humans that have lost all or most of their original function through evolution.
-Although structures called vestigial often appear functionless, a vestigial structure may retain lesser functions or develop minor new ones.
+In the context of human evolution, vestigiality involves those traits occurring in humans that have lost all or most of their original function through evolution.
+Although structures called vestigial often appear functionless, they may retain lesser functions or develop minor new ones.
 In some cases, structures once identified as vestigial simply had an unrecognized function.
 Vestigial organs are sometimes called rudimentary organs.
 Many human characteristics are also vestigial in other primates and related animals.

 History

 Charles Darwin listed a number of putative human vestigial features, which he termed rudimentary, in The Descent of Man (1871).
 These included the muscles of the ear; wisdom teeth; the appendix; the tail bone; body hair; and the semilunar fold in the corner of the eye.
 Darwin also commented on the sporadic nature of many vestigial features, particularly musculature.
-Making reference to the work of the anatomist William Turner, Darwin highlighted a number of sporadic muscles which he identified as vestigial remnants of the panniculus carnosus, particularly the sternalis muscle.
+Making reference to the work of the anatomist William Turner, Darwin highlighted a number of sporadic muscles that he identified as vestigial remnants of the panniculus carnosus, particularly the sternalis muscle.

-In 1893, Robert Wiedersheim published The Structure of Man, a book on human anatomy and its relevance to man's evolutionary history.
-This book contained a list of 86 human organs that he considered vestigial, or as Wiedersheim himself explained: "Organs having become wholly or in part functionless, some appearing in the Embryo alone, others present during Life constantly or inconstantly.
+In 1893, Robert Wiedersheim published The Structure of Man, a book on human anatomy and its relevance to evolutionary history.
+This book contains a list of 86 human organs he considered vestigial, which he called "wholly or in part functionless, some appearing in the Embryo alone, others present during Life constantly or inconstantly.
 For the greater part Organs which may be rightly termed Vestigial."
 His list of supposedly vestigial organs included many of the examples on this page as well as others then mistakenly believed to be purely vestigial, such as the pineal gland, the thymus gland, and the pituitary gland.
 Some of these organs that had lost their obvious, original functions later turned out to have retained functions that had gone unrecognized before the discovery of hormones or many of the functions and tissues of the immune system.
 Examples included: